Meet Our Tutors

 In my free time, I love to walk my dogs, go on runs, and do crafts with my two girls.
 I currently live in Medfield, MA with my husband and my daughters.

 My name is Isabella!
 I attended Salve Regina University and graduated in May 2022 with a bachelor’s degree in elementary education and a minor in psychology.
-I am currently attending Merrimack College for graduate school to pursue a master’s degree in education.
+I earned my master’s degree from Merrimack College in elementary curriculum and instruction.

 I am a 4th grade teacher at Saint Catherine of Siena School in Norwood.
 I have wanted to be a teacher for as long as I can remember, and I am so happy to finally be living out my dream.